dajtxx/ZeroTC45/README.md

-# ZeroTC45
-An Arduino library providing simple access to the SAMD TC4 and TC5 counters for periodic callbacks.
+# ZeroTC45An Arduino library providing simple access to the SAMD TC4 and TC5 counters for periodic callbacks.
+This library can be used at the same time as the RTCZero library.